 it is called Cushing's disease

-Rarely, tumors of the lungs, thyroid, kidney, pancreas, or thymus gland.
+Rarely, tumors of the lung, thyroid, kidney, pancreas, or thymus gland.

 Pituitary and Adrenal Glands

 Cushing's syndrome may cause: Weight gain of the upper body and trunkRounded faceSevere fatigue or muscle weaknessEasily bruised, thinner skinPurple stretch marksExcess hair growth or acne in women